JosephShrimpton/Raspberry-Pi-Pico-2-Sim-Racing-Button-Box/Sim_Racing_Button_Box_Master_Guide.md

 3. **Set the baud rate to 115200** (must match the `Serial.begin(115200)` in the Arduino code)
 4. **Set the refresh rate to 60Hz** for the OLED display code

+---

 ### 7.2 LED Control — NCALC Formulas

 SimHub uses **NCALC** formulas to decide when each LED should turn on, off, or flash.
 Each formula outputs a text command that the Pico 2 understands. **Set all LED rows to "Changes Only"** in SimHub to prevent spamming the serial port with identical commands.

+> **Why "Changes Only" is mandatory:** The Arduino firmware handles LED flashing and fading internally.
+If SimHub sends the same `_FLASH_` command at 60Hz, the Arduino resets its animation timer every frame and the LED appears frozen or stuttering.
+"Changes Only" ensures the command is sent once when the state changes, then the Pico runs the animation smoothly by itself.

+Each LED is controlled by **exactly one NCALC row**.
+There are no overlapping conditions per LED, which prevents one trigger from "knocking out" another.

 #### LED1 — Red: Low Fuel Warning